-In partnership with PHN’s, Aurora holds one of the few comprehensive general practice datasets in Australia.
-The dataset consists of de-identified electronic medical records, extracted from thousands of participating practices across Australia.
+In partnership with PHNs, Aurora holds one of the few comprehensive general practice datasets in Australia.
+The dataset consists of privacy-protected, de-identified electronic medical records, extracted from thousands of participating practices across Australia.

-At Outcome Health, our independent governance framework ensures data is only provided for research purposes with a clearly articulated translational plan to improve health outcomes in Australia.
-Under our governance model data is released only with PHN’s consent and is never shared commercially or for profit-based motives.
+At Outcome Health, our independent governance framework ensures data is only provided for research activities with a clearly articulated translational plan to improve health outcomes in Australia.
+Under our governance model data is released only with PHN consent and is never shared commercially or for profit-based motives.

 Research conducted on Aurora data is covered by ethics approval.

-Since August 2017, POLAR maintains ethics approval granted by the RACGP’s National Research and Evaluation Ethics Committee, for the collection, storage, and transfer of general practice data.
+Since August 2017, POLAR maintains ethics approval granted by the RACGP National Research and Evaluation Ethics Committee, for the collection, storage, and transfer of general practice data.

 PHNs involved with Aurora have high exposure and engagement with research activity and can drive evidence-based change in their local areas.
 This section lists current projects.
 For an exhaustive list of completed projects, please email email@example.com.

 The interruption of normal patterns of health care and the suspension of services during COVID-19 has meant that the pandemic has also had a major impact on the detection and treatment of many non-COVID-19 conditions.
 Electronic general practice data are a valuable resource which can be used to inform population and individual care decision-making.

-This project is based on a collaborative relationship involving the Digital Health Cooperative Research Centre, Macquarie University, Central and Eastern Sydney PHN, Eastern Melbourne PHN, South Eastern Melbourne Primary Health Networks and Outcome Health.
+This project is based on a collaborative relationship involving the Digital Health Cooperative Research Centre, Macquarie University, Central and Eastern Sydney PHN, Eastern Melbourne PHN, South Eastern Melbourne PHN, South Western Sydney PHN and Outcome Health.